tobyspark/folk-rnn-webapp/README.md

 	- ...and nothing else, it's all contained and automatically set up within the VM.

 ### Server
 Create a directory on your host machine.
-Clone into that the following two repositories
+Clone into that the following three repositories.
+Note the soundfont repository is optional, MIDI functionality will simply be hobbled without it.

 - this _folk-rnn-webapp_, ie. `git clone https://github.com/tobyspark/folk-rnn-webapp.git`
 - the _folk-rnn_ library, ie. `git clone https://github.com/tobyspark/folk-rnn.git`
+- the _midi-js-soundfonts_ resources, ie. `git clone https://github.com/gleitz/midi-js-soundfonts.git`

-You should have two folders like so
+You should have three folders like so
 ```
-some_directory
-|- folk_rnn
-|- folk_rnn_webapp
+some-directory
+├── folk-rnn
+├── folk-rnn-webapp
+└── midi-js-soundfonts
 ```

 In a shell, navigate to the `folk_rnn_webapp` directory, and issue the following commands